 Usually, a long-term care (LTC) facility (such as a nursing home) has its own pharmacy or uses a pharmacy that supplies drugs for all of its residents.
 If you are a resident of an LTC facility, you may get your prescription drugs through the facility's pharmacy or the one it uses, as long as it is part of our network.

-Check your Provider Directory to find out if your LTC facility's pharmacy or the one that it uses is part of our network.
-If it isn't, or if you need more information or assistance, please contact Customer Care.
+Check your Provider Directory www.Humana.com/SearchResources to find out if your LTC facility's pharmacy or the one that it uses is part of our network.
+If it isn't, or if you need more information or assistance, please contact Humana Group Medicare Customer Care.
 If you are in an LTC facility, we must ensure you are able to routinely receive your Part D benefits through our network of LTC pharmacies.

-What if you're a resident in a long-term care facility and need a drug that is not on our "Drug Guide" or is restricted in some way?
+What if you're a resident in a long-term care facility and need a drug that is not on our Drug Guide or is restricted in some way?